 But when a person thinks about becoming a bishop?
 Crickets.
 There is no formal process–either individually or with a group–for discerning if a person is called to become a bishop.
 The only institutional discernment is during the nomination and call process — not in the months and years before a particular profile is announced.
 I find it very strange that we don’t have any sort of discernment program for this important leadership position.

 So I created one.
 Specifically for women (because, remember, only 9% of bishops were women).
-My model gathers together women who have fantastic, out-of-the-box leadership skills…women who don’t necessarily want the job of bishop, but who would be fantastic bishops for leading a change in the church.
-WEEL invites 8-12 of these women to join together in a cohort that meets four times over a year or so.
+My model gathers together women who have fantastic, out-of-the-box leadership skills…women who don’t necessarily want the job of bishop, but who would be fantastic bishops for leading change in the church.
+WEEL invites 6-12 of these women to join together in a cohort that meets four times over a year or so.

 The Value of Mentors